IronbridgeGorge/IronbridgeGuide/locations/Boy-and-Swan-Fountain.md

 ... why the Great Exhibition did change the world?
 Listen to a historian Matthew Ward tells us a story about this exhibition.

-Want to know more?
-Just tweet and ask @HistoryNeedsYou https://twitter.com/HistoryNeedsYou

 <audio controls>
     <source src="/audio/Great-Exhibition2.mp3" title="Great Exhibition 2">
 </audio>